heroku/cowboyku/guide/req.md

 While we call it an "object", it is not an object in the OOP sense of the term.
-In fact it is completely opaque to you and the only way you can perform operations using it is by calling the functions from the `cowboy_req` module.
+In fact it is completely opaque to you and the only way you can perform operations using it is by calling the functions from the `cowboyku_req` module.

-Almost all the calls to the `cowboy_req` module will return an updated request object.
-Just like you would keep the updated `State` variable in a gen_server, you MUST keep the updated `Req` variable in a Cowboy handler.
-Cowboy will use this object to know whether a response has been sent when the handler has finished executing.
+Almost all the calls to the `cowboyku_req` module will return an updated request object.
+Just like you would keep the updated `State` variable in a gen_server, you MUST keep the updated `Req` variable in a Cowboyku handler.
+Cowboyku will use this object to know whether a response has been sent when the handler has finished executing.